UNICORE-EU/uftp-docs/source/admin-docs/authserver/manual.rst

 UFTPD server(s) configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For each UFTPD server that should be accessed, you'll need
+For each :ref:`UFTPD server <uftpd>` that should be accessed, you'll need
 to configure the relevant properties in the Auth service's config file.

 The ``authservice.servers`` property is a list of server names.
 These